rzcoder/node-rsa/README.md

   * `'pkcs1'` — public key starts from `'-----BEGIN RSA PUBLIC KEY-----'` header and private key starts from `'-----BEGIN RSA PRIVATE KEY-----'` header
   * `'pkcs8'` — public key starts from `'-----BEGIN PUBLIC KEY-----'` header and private key starts from `'-----BEGIN PRIVATE KEY-----'` header
-  * `'openssl'` — public key starts from `'ssh-rsa'` header and private key starts from `'-----BEGIN OPENSSH PRIVATE KEY-----'` header
+  * `'openssh'` — public key starts from `'ssh-rsa'` header and private key starts from `'-----BEGIN OPENSSH PRIVATE KEY-----'` header
   * `'components'` — use it for import/export key from/to raw components (see example below).
 For private key, importing data should contain all private key components, for public key: only public exponent (`e`) and modulus (`n`).
 All components (except `e`) should be Buffer, `e` could be Buffer or just normal Number.

 Key type — can be `'private'` or `'public'`.
 Default `'private'`<br/>